mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 {{"demo": "LongTextSnackbar.js"}}

-### Use with alerts

-Use an alert inside a snackbar for messages that communicate a certain severity.

-{{"demo": "CustomizedSnackbars.js"}}

 ### Transitions

 You can use the `TransitionComponent` prop to change the transition of the Snackbar from [Grow](/material-ui/transitions/#grow) (the default) to others such as [Slide](/material-ui/transitions/#slide).

 {{"demo": "TransitionsSnackbar.js"}}

-#### Using the Slide transition
+## Customization

+### Use with Alerts

+Use an alert inside a snackbar for messages that communicate a certain severity.

+{{"demo": "CustomizedSnackbars.js"}}

+### Use with Floating Action Buttons

+If you're using a [Floating Action Button](/material-ui/react-floating-action-button/) on mobile, Material Design recommends positioning any snackbar right above it.
-The demo below shows how to use the Slide transition.
+The demo below shows you how to do that.

-{{"demo": "DirectionSnackbar.js"}}
+{{"demo": "FabIntegrationSnackbar.js", "iframe": true, "maxWidth": 400}}

 ## Common examples

-### Consecutive snackbars
+### Consecutive Snackbars

 This demo shows how to show multiple snackbars without stacking them by using a consecutive animation.

 {{"demo": "ConsecutiveSnackbars.js"}}

-### Usage with a FAB

-If you're using a [Floating Action Button](/material-ui/react-floating-action-button/) on mobile, Material Design recommends positioning any snackbar right above it.
-The demo below shows you how to do that.

-{{"demo": "FabIntegrationSnackbar.js", "iframe": true, "maxWidth": 400}}

 ## Third-party intergrations